exo-lang/exo/docs/Imports.md

 from exo import *
 ```

-- **Purpose**: Imports all core functionalities from the Exo language.
-- **Includes**: Fundamental classes and functions necessary for defining and manipulating high-performance computational kernels, such as `proc`, `instr`, `config`, `Memory`, `Extern`, `DRAM`, and `SchedulingError`.
+Imports basic classes and functions necessary for defining and manipulating high-performance computational kernels, such as `proc`, `instr`, `config`, `Memory`, `Extern`, `DRAM`, and `SchedulingError`.

 ## 3. Memory Libraries

-Even though users can define memory definitions externally to the compiler in the user code (see [./memories.md]), we provide memory definitions for some architectures as examples.
-The supported memories can be found by looking into `src/exo/libs/memories.py`.
+Even though users can define memory definitions externally to the compiler in the user code (see [memories.md](./memories.md)), we provide memory definitions for some architectures for convinience.
+The supported memory definitions can be found by looking into `src/exo/libs/memories.py`.

 ```python
 from exo.libs.memories import DRAM_STATIC, AVX2, AVX512